lot2/learngit/readme.txt

-This is a git.
+This is a new git ~~.
-Git is a good tool.
+Git is a good tool very much.